Health education: American Public Health Association

+American Association of Health Education

+The American Association of Health Education (AAHE) is the oldest health education membership organization in the United States.
+It was established in 1937 to serve and assist health education professionals and it is one of six organizations that comprise the American Alliance for Health, Physical Education, Recreation, and Dance.
+Currently, the organization has a membership of over 5,500 health education professionals.
+The organization works to provide its members strategies, tools, and approaches related to health education and health promotion that can be used for a variety of public health settings.

+International Union for Health Promotion and Education

+Originally called Interim Commission, the International Union for Health Promotion and Education (IUHPE) was created in 1951 by Lucien Viborel, a then consultant to the WHO and United Nations, to focus a division for health education.
+Their mission is to promote global health and create health equity.
+Every three years they hold a World Conference on Health Promotion and Health Education.
+The Executive Board is made up of the President, the past-President, a maximum of 15 global members, and the regional Vice-Presidents.
+The organization is also made of memberships that are individual or institutional subscriptions that Health Educators can join.

+Coalition of National Health Education Organizations

+The Coalition of National Health Education Organizations (CNHEO) is an organization that was established in 1972 to serve at the national level by facilitating communication as well as collaborating and coordinating with individuals in other health organizations across the United States.
+The Coalition holds monthly meetings that are similar to those of public health departments where discussions are held to address any previous updates, finances and other current events that are appropriate for the many organizations CHNEO is in contact and collaboration with.

 School Health Education Worldwide

 Romania

 Since 2001, the Ministry of Education, Research, Youth, and Sports developed a national curriculum on Health Education.
 The National Health Education Programme in Romanian Schools was considered a priority for the intervention of the GFATM (Global Fund) and UN Agencies.

-For the development of students’ acquirement of practical skills and knowledge to have a new specialization in Nutrition and Dietetics, the study program was initiated in the University of Medicine and Pharmacy (UMF) of Iuliu Hațieganu in 2008.
+For the development of students' acquirement of practical skills and knowledge to have a new specialization in Nutrition and Dietetics, the study program was initiated in the University of Medicine and Pharmacy (UMF) of Iuliu Hațieganu in 2008.
 Other universities continued to have the authority of this study including the University of Medicine, Pharmacy, Science, and Technology (UMFST) of Târgu Mureş, Iaşi, and Timişoara.
-The 104 students from these universities also participated in “Nutrition Medicine of the Future,” the first National Symposium of Nutrition and Dietetics on 6-7 May, 2011 to give and hear lectures.
+The 104 students from these universities also participated in "Nutrition Medicine of the Future," the first National Symposium of Nutrition and Dietetics on 6–7 May 2011 to give and hear lectures.
 The second edition of this Symposium invited more International participants, such as the International Federation of Dietitians with the attendance of more than 150 students and other professionals.